-This college-level course prepares students to take the AP

-Chemistry exam for possible college credit.
+This college-level course prepares students to take the AP Chemistry exam for possible college credit.

 Laboratory techniques are developed to further students' ability to pursue a career in a chemistry-related or engineering field.
 Advanced laboratory investigations of atomic theory, properties of matter, chemical reactions, kinetics, and equilibrium are presented.
-Students entering high school in 2014 or after must take the corresponding Advanced Placement (AP) examination in order to receive the 1.25 GPA multiplier.
+Students must take the corresponding Advanced Placement (AP) examination in order to receive the 1.25 GPA multiplier.